ejplatform/ej-server/docs/dev-docs/deploy.rst

 If you are receiving error messages for invalid IFrame requests, try to set EJ_ROCKETCHAT_URL environment variable on config.env.
-If that still does not work, change DJANGO_X_FRAME_OPTIONS and select the correct X-Frame-Options_ policy.
+If that still does not work, change HTTP_X_FRAME_OPTIONS and select the correct X-Frame-Options_ policy.

 You might also want to include the rocket chat URL to the DJANGO_CONTENT_SECURITY_POLICY_FRAME_ANCESTORS list in your environment file.